-According to Monash as of the date of this writing, red bell peppers were listed as FODMAP-free (but now they list them as containing fructose - see recipe notes below for additional information), so I added a whopping 3 cups chopped into 1" squares to this ratatouille, which is about 2 large bell peppers.
+According to Monash as of the date of this writing, red bell peppers were listed as FODMAP-free (but now they list them as containing fructose - see recipe notes below for additional information), so I added a whopping 3 cups chopped into 1-inch squares to this ratatouille, which is about 2 large bell peppers.
 Note that bell peppers also contain capsaicin which can trigger heartburn and other issues for some people with IBS.

 Once I add all of the produce, I stir the contents of the pot so that the produce is coated in juices and spices.
 Then, I close the Instant Pot, set the pressure release valve to sealing, and set the timer for 2 minutes.
 I quick release the pressure once the cooking cycle has completed and open the lid.

 Lastly, I add fresh chopped basil and stir the contents of of the ratatouille until thoroughly combined.
 I also garnish the ratatouille with additional fresh basil leaves, but that's optional.

 This low FODMAP Instant Pot Ratatouille, a classic French stew made with low FODMAP quantities of eggplant, zucchini, leek, and other vegetables, is healthy, hearty, warming, and delicious.
-Vegan, Paleo and Whole30 compliant.
+Vegan, Keto, low carb, Paleo, and Whole30 compliant.
 Please note: some of the ingredients in this recipe have undergone FODMAP retesting by Monash University since this recipe was originally posted.
 See notes below for further information.

 - 2 tablespoons garlic-infused olive oil

 - ½ cup leek, dark green leaves only, finely-chopped

 - 28 ounce can diced tomatoes + their juice*

 - 2 teaspoons dried chives